Post 10 - Are Seats at Your Church Empty?

 Some people openly admit they now question whether they want to return to church and be around others whose views they feel are fundamentally different from their own on many levels.
 It’s a dilemma that I think many are quietly wrestling with.

 They are also asking if the Christians they once knew are people they even want to associate with.
-I've noticed a real divide in people, especially during COVID.
+I noticed a real divide in people during COVID.
 Some were staunchly anti-mask, questioning whether churches should even shut down, while others abided by imposed rules.
 Some pastors lost their lives due to Covid due to their stubborness.
-Churches have been fined.
+Churches have been fined for staying open.

 Questions to Ask

-All this aside, perhaps, the more important questions should include:
+All this aside, perhaps, the more important questions I should ask include:

-• Where, how, and when can I best nurture my soul?
-Is a church service on Sunday the best way to do that?
+- Where, how, and when can I best nurture my soul?
+Is attending a church service on Sunday the best way to do that?
 If not, what other options are there?

 Comments